 You'll need new tires when the tread wear indicators—called wear bars—appear.
 These wear bars look like narrow strips of smooth rubber across the tread and appear when it's time to replace your tires.
 If you can see three or more tread wear indicators, you should replace your tires.
 Other ways to know when to replace your tires include cord or fabric showing through the rubber, cracks or cuts in the tread or sidewall deep enough to show cord or fabric, bulges or splits in the tire, and punctures or damage that cannot be repaired correctly.

 Tread Wear Indicators to Look Out For

 Cord or fabric showing through the rubber

 Cracks or cuts in the tread or sidewall deep enough to show cord or fabric

 Bulges or splits in the tire

 WHERE SHOULD I GO TO GET THE RIGHT TIRES FOR MY VEHICLE AT THE RIGHT PRICE?

 Our Certified Service experts can recommend tires that are right for your vehicle, your driving habits, and your budget.
-Once you've selected the right tires, schedule an appointment with us so that we can install them for you.
-We employ factory-trained technicians who use state-of-the-art technology and equipment to help keep your vehicle running like new!
+You can start searching for new tires right now with our Tire Finder Tool above.
+It's a quick and easy way to find tires for any vehicle.
+Once you've selected the right tires, you can schedule an appointment.
+We employ factory-trained technicians who use state-of-the-art technology and equipment to help keep your vehicle running like new.